codesilva/codesilva.github.io/_drafts/pitches/2025/jsnation-how-to-contrib-to-nodejs.md

 ## Short Summary

+You should contribute to NodeJS.
+Here's why:

+- it's challenging: developers love challenges;
-Contributing to Node.js is rewarding and a great way to give back to the community.
-While it might be challenging, which is great for personal growth, it's easier than you think; you probably have the skills to make a relevant contribution already.
+- it's rewarding: you give back to the community and get notoriety;
+- it's easier than you think, you probably have the skills to make a relevant contribution already: most of the codebase is JavaScript;
+- the core team people are always there to help you with patience and respect.

 In this workshop, you will learn a ground-up approach to contributing to Node.js.
 We will compile, add features, and write tests for Node.js.
 We will also learn how to write documentation and interact with the core team in various ways.